Physical Distribution: What Is It And Why Is It Important

 Customer Service

-Customer service in supply chain management refers to the precisely-defined standard of customer satisfaction that a small business provides to its customers.
-Once a standard is set (ex: 60% of all shipments delivered to customers within 48 hours of ordering) a physical distribution system is then set up to reach that goal at the lowest possible cost.
+Customer service in supply chain management refers to the precisely defined standard of customer satisfaction that a business provides to its customers.
+Once a standard is set (e.g., 60% of all shipments delivered to customers within 48 hours of ordering), a physical distribution system is then set up to reach that goal at the lowest possible cost.

 Transportation

-• Truckload – The favored shipping method for most enterprises in North American is trucking.
+• Truckload: The favored shipping method for most enterprises in North America is trucking.
 Carrying primarily manufactured products (as opposed to bulk materials), trucks offer fast, frequent, and economic delivery to more destinations in the country than any other logistics option.
 Trucks are particularly useful for short-distance shipments, and they offer relatively fast, consistent service for both large and small shipments.

-• Less-Than-Truckload (LTL) – The transport of freight that does not require the entire space of a full truckload.
-Because each truck contains shipments from multiple clients going to multiple similar locations, oftentimes it takes longer for LTL freight to arrive.
+• Less-Than-Truckload (LTL): LTL refers to the transport of freight that does not require the entire space of a full truckload.
+Because each truck contains shipments from multiple clients going to similar locations, it often takes longer for LTL freight to arrive.

-• Air Freight – Due to the relatively high transporation cost of air freight, small businesses typically use air only for the movement of valuable or highly-perishable products.
-Owners can sometimes offset the high cost of air transportation with reduced inventory-holding costs and the increased business that may accompany faster customer service.
+• Air Freight: Due to the relatively high transportation cost of air freight, businesses typically use air only for the movement of valuable or highly perishable products.
+Brands can sometimes offset the high cost of air transportation with reduced inventory-holding costs and the increased business that may accompany faster customer service.

-• Parcel – Package delivery or parcel delivery is the delivery of shipping containers, parcels, or high value mail as single shipments.
-The service is provided by most postal systems, express mail, private courier companies, and less than truckload shipping carriers.
+• Parcel: Package delivery or parcel delivery is the transport of shipping containers, parcels, or high-value mail as single shipments.
+This service is provided by most postal systems, express mail, private courier companies, and less-than-truckload shipping carriers.

 Warehousing

-The warehousing component of physical distribution refers to the process of receiving inbound shipments, storing merchandise, breaking down bulk materials, and ecommerce fulfillment for delivery to the customer.
+The warehousing component of physical distribution refers to the process of receiving inbound shipments, storing merchandise, breaking down bulk materials, and delivering to the customer.

 Order Processing